altasoft/DomainPrimitives/README.md

 ## Generator Features

-The **AltaSoft.DomainPrimitivesGenerator** offers a diverse set of features:
+The **AltaSoft.DomainPrimitives.Generator** offers a diverse set of features:

 * **Implicit Operators:** Streamlines type conversion to/from the underlying primitive type.
 [Example](#implicit-usage-of-domaintype)
 * **Specialized Constructor Generation:**  Automatically validates and constructs instances of this domain type.
 This constructor, tailored for the domain primitive, utilizes the underlying type as a parameter, ensuring the value's correctness within the domain.